Black-box Prompt Tuning with Subspace Learning

-\paragraph{Black-Box Prompt Tuning.} \citet{sun2022blackbox} first propose BBT for learning continuous prompts without computing gradients.
-They sample a random projection matrix from uniform distributions to map prompts into low-dimensional subspaces. \citet{sun2022bbtv2} improve this method with BBTv2 by sampling projection matrices from model-related normal distributions and learning deep prompts.
-Our method also optimizes prompts in low-dimensional subspaces which are similar to BBT but not to BBTv2.
-However, our approach learns subspaces instead of random sampling.
-Specifically, we learn subspace parameters using meta-learning on similar source tasks, which shows more versatile across target tasks and LLMs.
+Sun \emph{et al.}~\cite{sun2022blackbox} first introduce BBT, a method for learning continuous prompts without computing derivatives.
+They achieve this by sampling a random projection matrix from uniform distributions to map prompts into low-dimensional subspaces.
+Sun \emph{et al.}~\cite{sun2022bbtv2} improve upon this with BBTv2, which samples projection matrices from model-related normal distributions and learns deep continuous prompts.
+Similar to BBT, our method also optimizes prompts in low-dimensional subspaces.
+However, our method learns subspaces instead of randomly sampling them.
+Specifically, we use meta-learning on similar source tasks to learn subspace parameters, which demonstrates greater versatility across target tasks and LLMs.